 At Margaret Wix Primary School, reading is a top priority and is a key driver for our curriculum.
 It is our intention to ensure that by the end of our children’s primary education, all pupils are able to read fluently and with confidence, in any subject in their forthcoming secondary education.
-We, therefore, intend to encourage all pupils to read widely across both fiction and non-fiction to develop knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, to gain knowledge across the curriculum, and to develop their comprehension skills.
+We, therefore, intend to encourage all pupils to read widely across both fiction and non-fiction to develop knowledge of themselves, others and the world in which they live; to establish an appreciation and love of reading; to gain knowledge across the curriculum; to read and engage with texts that promote representation in inclusivity and diversity; and to develop their comprehension skills.

 We are committed to providing vocabulary rich reading material and the ‘Best of what has been’.
 Reading is at the heart of our curriculum.
 Staff promote a love for reading and exploit opportunities for children to read widely and deeply across all subject areas.

 Our desire is to develop a love of reading and to provide children with regular opportunities to share, discuss and explore their understanding.
 Our Writing curriculum is text based and inspires children to read across a range of genres.